 If you are already capitalising on Facebook Discovery Commerce, Product Insights can take your business to the next level by providing insight into which products you should promote, which products you should stop promoting, and what your most popular channel for each product is.

-ROI Hunter, a PMP (Product Marketing Platform), was designed to connect departments to product performance data and enable them to use it effectively.
+The ROI Hunter Product Performance Management platform was designed to connect departments to product performance data and enable them to use it effectively.

-There are additional benefits to a PMP, such as helping e-commerce retailers to:
+There are additional benefits to a PPM platform, like helping e-commerce retailers to:

-If you’re interested in learning more about real-world PMP success stories, take a look here.
+If you’re interested in learning more about real-world PPM platform success stories, take a look here.

-The e-commerce industry has become a goliath, and it’s only going to get bigger.
+The e-commerce industry has become a giant, and it’s only going to get bigger.
 Though all data sources are important, product data is the cherry on top of the e-commerce data sundae.

-By using a PMP to harness the power of product data, you can gain actionable insight into your performance, align your departments, enhance your dynamic ads, and improve Discovery Commerce.
+By using a Product Performance Management platform to harness the power of product data, you can gain actionable insight into your performance, align your departments, enhance your dynamic ads, and improve Discovery Commerce.